Fano threefolds in positive characteristic IV: Classification tables

 The definition of 2-xx is given in Definition \ref{d-pic2}.
-For a Fano threefold $X$ with $\rho(X)=2$, one of the following holds up to isomorphisms.
-Except for the column \lq\lq blowups", this is proven in \cite{ATIII} (cf. Subsection \ref{ss-pic2-III}).
+For a Fano threefold $X$ with $\rho(X)=2$, one and only of the following possibilities listed in Table \ref{table-pic2} occurs up to isomorphisms.
+Except for the column \lq\lq blowups", this is proven in \cite[Section 9]{ATIII} (cf. Subsection \ref{ss-pic2-III}).
 For the case when $\rho(X)=2$ (Table \ref{table-pic2}), we determine the types of the extremal rays.
-For example, if $X$ is a Fano threefold of No. 2-1, then one of the extremal rays is of type $D_1$ and the other is of type $E_1$.
+For example, if $X$ is a Fano threefold of No.\ 2-1, then one of the extremal rays is of type $D_1$ and the other is of type $E_1$.